lukaspfisterch/kl-execution-theory/implementations/mapping_to_finance.md

 # Mapping to Finance

+**Structural Analogy Only**

+This mapping is a structural analogy, not a financial theory or market prediction.
+It demonstrates how the execution axioms (Δ → V → t → G → L) appear in systems
+with finance-like structure.
+No financial, economic or trading assertions are made.

+---

 This document describes how financial systems, in particular
 order book based trading engines, can be embedded into
 KL Execution Theory.